 Commercial property transactions in US plunge 71% in April

-SALES of US hotels, offices, malls and other commercial real estate plunged 71 per cent in April to the lowest level in a decade, as the coronavirus shut down large parts of the economy, Real Capital Analytics Inc (RCA) has said.
+[LOS ANGELES] Sales of US hotels, offices, malls and other commercial real estate plunged 71 per cent in April to the lowest level in a decade, as the coronavirus shut down large parts of the economy, according to Real Capital Analytics Inc (RCA).

-Transactions fell to US$11 billion, the smallest volume since April 2010, said a report by the New York-based firm on Wednesday.
+Transactions fell to US$11 billion, the smallest volume since April 2010, according to the report on Wednesday by the New York-based firm.
 Hotel deals led the collapse, plummeting 98 per cent from a year earlier.
 Office and industrial deal volume fell 60 per cent from a year earlier.

-A team led by senior vice-president Jim Costello said in the report: "Liquidity in the hotel market has all but evaporated.

-Other report highlights: The speed of the pullback in liquidity is likely to help investors find a floor for prices sooner this cycle.
+The speed of the pullback in liquidity is likely to help investors find a floor for prices faster this cycle.

 BT is now on Telegram!